 Discharge of trustee - review and appeal

-An application can be made by the trustee, the debtor or any creditor who made representation to the Trustee Supervision team to the Accountant’s independent review team for a review of a decision made by the Accountant to grant or refuse discharge of the trustee.
+An application can be made by the trustee, the debtor or any creditor who made representation to the team to the Accountant’s independent review team for a review of a decision made by the Accountant to grant or refuse discharge of the trustee.

 An application must be received before the expiry of 14 days from the date the decision was made by the Accountant.